 Registered Retirement Savings Plans (RRSP)

-The total of $5,000 (beginning in 2013 $5,500), plus Withdrawals made in the previous year, plus Unused contribution room from previous year.
+The total of $5,500, plus Withdrawals made in the previous year, plus Unused contribution room from previous years.

 Contributions are not deductible from taxable income.